cozy/cozy-apps-registry/README.md

 A `virtual space` is necessarily built over an existing `space`.
 It allows to filter by selecting or rejecting applications available on the underlying space.

-> :warning: Please note that a `virtual space` does not have any database
-> document or associated swift object, it does only enforce filters on a
-> `space`.
-Therefore, **it is not possible to publish applications or versions
+> :warning: Please note that it is not possible to publish applications or
-> on a `virtual space`**.
+> versions on a `virtual space`.

+It is possible to change the name of an application in the virtual space, without changing it in the underlying space, with the `cozy-apps-registry overwrite-app-name` command.
+The same thing is possible for the icon with `cozy-apps-registry overwrite-app-icon`.
+And the maintenance status can also be changed in the virtual space with the `cozy-apps-registry maintenance` commands.
+That's all for the moment.

 ### Automation (CI)